 When purchasing winter shoes for Achilles tendonitis, you have to be careful.
 They should not only be comfortable, but they also need to be warm and waterproof.
-The last thing you need is rain or snow getting your feet wet.
+The last thing you need is rain or snow to get your feet wet.
 Here you can see best winter boots for Achilles tendonitis for men and women.

 These are durable boots are made of natural materials.
 One can never go wrong with 100% leather winter boots.
 Leather adapts to your feet, over time stretching and making more room if needed.
 They provide excellent support for your ankles, without being too tight.